 Vietnam is considered one of the most hazardprone areas in the Asia Pacific Region,1 susceptible to extreme weather events including typhoons, floods, droughts, heat waves, landslides, and forest fires.
-The country is among the five nations potentially most affected by climate change in the world.2 Climate change is likely to increase the frequency and intensity of the hydrometeorological disasters that Vietnam faces.3 Among these disasters are heat waves, which pose a significant public health hazard to urban populations, particularly for vulnerable populations such as elderly.4 burning of fossil fuels combine to create "urban heat islands," or areas of intensified heat within a city.
-To target the areas of a city most impacted by a heat wave, specific forecasts must be obtained and maps created of neighborhoods with poor capacity to cope with the effects of intense heat (construction materials, income, etc.).
+The country is among the five nations potentially most affected by climate change in the world.2 Climate change is likely to increase the intensity of the hydrofrequency and meteorological disasters that Vietnam faces.3 Among these disasters are heat waves, which pose a significant public health hazard to urban populations, particularly for vulnerable populations such as the elderly.4 fuels combine to create "urban heat islands," or areas of intensified heat within a city.
+To target the areas of a city most impacted by a heat wave, specific forecasts must be obtained and maps created of neighborhoods with poor capacity to cope with the effects of intense heat.

-Average temperatures have risen in Hanoi in recent years, likely the result of climate change and urbanization.5 Heat waves can be greatly magnified in densely populated cities, where the combination of human activity, large buildings obstructing the flow of air, and
+Average temperatures have risen in Hanoi in recent years, likely the result of climate change and urbanization.5 Heat waves can be greatly magnified in densely populated cities, where the combination of human activity, large buildings obstructing the flow of air, and burning of fossil

 Street workers, the elderly, and individuals in care centers and hospitals are among the populations most vulnerable to heat waves.
-The vulnerability of an urban population can be worsened by inadequate housing constructed with heat-retaining materials or lacking in cooling appliances such as fans.
+The vulnerability of an urban population can be worsened by inadequate housing constructed with heatretaining materials or lacking in cooling appliances such as fans.
 Lack of information on forecasts and knowledge of coping strategies may also contribute to increased vulnerability.